-Afterburner Mini-V Gas Conversion
+Gassmoker Mini-V Gas Conversion

-This product is designed to convert a WSM to LP or natural gas.
+Previously known as the Afterburner Mini-V, the Gassmoker Mini-V is designed to convert a WSM to LP or natural gas.
 A 1″ hole is drilled in the charcoal bowl to accept the gas burner.
 Smoke is generated by placing wood inside a steel can positioned over the flame.